boulme/ImpureDemo/README.md

 [coq_src/](coq_src/) contains the Coq sources.
 Other directories aims to build examples of binaries.

+- [FixTypeSafety/](FixTypeSafety/)  builds an executable from [coq_src/FixTypeSafety.v](coq_src/FixTypeSafety.v).
+It first provides an example from David Monniaux illustrating that linking Coq extracted and OCaml code without caution may break type-safety.
+Then, it illustrates how this example cannot break type-safety by wrapping the OCaml code within the Impure monad.

 - [FibExample/](FibExample/) builds an executable from [coq_src/FibExample.v](coq_src/FibExample.v).
-It illustrates the use of [ImpLoops](coq_src/Impure/ImpLoops.v) in order to certify in Coq the memoized version of a naive recursive definition of Fibonacci's function.
+It illustrates the use of [ImpLoops](coq_src/Impure/ImpLoops.v) in order to certify in Coq the memoized fixpoint of the naive recursive definition of Fibonacci's function.

 - [CanonNatExample/](CanonNatExample/) builds an executable from [coq_src/CanonNatExample.v](coq_src/CanonNatExample.v).
-It illustrates the use of [ImpHCons](coq_src/Impure/ImpHCons.v) in order to define in Coq a hconsed Peano's numbers.
+It illustrates the use of [ImpHCons](coq_src/Impure/ImpHCons.v) in order to define in Coq hash-consed Peano's numbers.

 - [BasicImpExample/](BasicImpExample/) builds an executable from [coq_src/BasicImpExample.v](coq_src/BasicImpExample.v).
 It explores basic features/limitations of the Impure library.